tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 => <User @first_name="string 5", @last_name="string 6">
 ```

 While this does not provide realistic data, it does add randomness to the objects you are creating.
-It also provides an indication to the team that we don't care about the value of an attribute and just want a string value.
+It also indicates to the team that we don't care about the value of an attribute and simply want _a_ string value.

 ### Randomness

 Sequences provide an easy way to introduce randomness into your system.
-Every time your tests run in a [different order](https://relishapp.com/rspec/rspec-core/docs/command-line/order) your factory has a chance of generating a value at a different step in the sequence, resulting in slightly different attributes.
-This small amount of variation provides an easy starting point for introducing randomness into your system but is limited.
-Let's explore a other options that introduce more variation in our values.
+Every time your tests run in a [different order](https://relishapp.com/rspec/rspec-core/docs/command-line/order), your factory has a chance of generating a value at a different point in the sequence, resulting in slightly different attributes.
+This small amount of variation provides an easy starting point for introducing randomness into your system.

+While easy to get started with, sequences are limited.
+In the next section, we will explore introducing more variation in our values.

 ## Sampling Options

-Another form of randomness I like to use comes into play for attributes that have a set number of valid values (i.e., `enum`s).
-Rather than having your factory always set the attribute with the same value, consider having the value chosen randomly each time you create a factory.
+Another form of randomness I like to use comes into play for attributes with a set number of valid values (i.e., [`enums`](https://en.wikipedia.org/wiki/Enumerated_type).
+Rather than having your factory always set the attribute with the same value, we can use a random option when generating a new instance.

-Let's imagine we have a `class` representing a pizza, and that pizza can have toppings.
-Our restaurant only has a set number of toppings and we have a constant that lists what those are.
+Let's imagine a `class` representing a pizza, and the pizza can have toppings.
+Our restaurant only has a set number of toppings, so we have a constant that lists the available choices.

 ```ruby
 class Pizza